 Most Comfortable Stability Shoe

-ASICS incorporated a well-sculpted heel and excellent shock absorption.
+ASICS incorporated a well-sculpted heel and excellent shock absorption in the latest Kayano.
 And with the addition of more foam in the midsole, you’ll have better energy return while you run.

 Another big improvement lies in the sockliner.
 This works to comfortably house your foot.
 There’s no rubbing against your ankle, giving you a better fit all over.

-The build-quality is most excellent.
+The build quality is excellent.
 In addition to the high level of comfort, you’re getting a shoe that is durable and should last many miles.
 Thanks to a carbon rubber sole, you can run longer than ever without feeling weighed down.

 - Lots of gel cushioning